 The ability to perform on-orbit recycling and manufacturing could also enable a new generation of simpler, lighter and potentially more capable satellite systems.
 Free from the impact of gravitational forces during launch, satellites could be assembled in space using simpler designs and materials with far less mass and structural strength.
 As a result, they might look very different from traditional spacecraft buses, which are essentially boxes with one or more solar array appendages.

 “If we built a satellite in space, it could be a single panel of any desired length,” explains Eller.
 “One side could be an array of RF [radio frequency] elements and electronics, like a single large circuit board.
 You could produce additional panels to serve as solar arrays, or perhaps attach solar cells to the back of the original panel.”

-After building this “panelsat” in orbit, you could plug in a module launched from Earth containing all of the electronic components that are currently too difficult to produce in space.
+After building this “panelsat” in orbit, you could plug in a module launched from Earth containing all of the electronic or spacecraft bus components that are currently too difficult to produce in space.

 Working the Vision

 In the end, admits Eller, space recycling is a vision that should be driven by economics.
 It makes perfect sense to recycle existing satellites because they are made of the materials most often needed to make new satellites.
 “But right now there is no financial incentive to get rid of space debris,” he says.
 “That’s why we should develop this or similar concepts as a nation.
 If we can figure out a way to convert dead satellites from a waste product into an economic benefit, recycling in space will happen.”